AI Search Visibility Playbook: Proven Strategies for Brand Reach

 "Best CRM for Vacation Rental Managers" Result: AI serves this to Orlando users.
 It knows Orlando is a tourism economy.

-The Rule: Do not tell the AI where you are.
+The Rule: Do not only tell the AI where you are.
 Tell the AI who you help.
-It will find the users for you.
+That is what gives it a cleaner recommendation path.

 Strategy 4: Master the "Kill Words" vs. "Power Words"